gfranzini/tracer-manual/preamble.md

 * Version 1.2 \(2017-05-23\): Updated version following the AIUCD \(Associazione per l’Informatica Umanistica e la Cultura Digitale\) 2017 tutorial \[LaTeX\].
 * Version 1.1 \(2016-09-09\): Updated version following the AIUCD \(Associazione per l’Informatica Umanistica e la Cultura Digitale\) 2016 tutorial \[LaTeX\].
 * Version 1.0 \(2016-08-25\): First version of the manual \[LaTeX\].

+## Syntax

+**This manual is a work in progress.** It is regularly updated to improve clarity.
+All grey text in this manual \(example below\) indicates that the text is either incomplete or currently being updated by the authors.

+> EXAMPLE: This text is not complete yet.
+The authors are in the process of updating it.

 ## Feedback